mikumeda/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/hybrid-agent.md

 Import-module .\HybridManagement.psm1
 ```

-After that you can run the following command to view agent status:
+After that you can run the following command to view Agent status:

 ```PowerShell
 Get-HybridAgent -Credential (Get-Credential)